epfl-ada/ada-2022-project-abracadabra/docs/_includes/story.md

 </p>

 <p>
-At first, we thought it separated the channels into gaming and news/politics content, as most nodes in the left cluster are news channels, and most of the others are gaming.
+At first, we thought it separated the channels into gaming and news / politics content, as most nodes in the left cluster are news channels, and most of the others are gaming.
 </p>